Rudra267/Spotify-Clone/README.md

 # Spotify-Clone
-A Spotify website create with using HTML,CSS,JAVASCRIPT
+A Spotify website create with using HTML, CSS, JAVASCRIPT

 #OUTPUT SAMPLES HERE --